section-engineering-education/engineering-education/articles/npm-registry-opensource-code-security-with-npm6/index.md

 In this article, we will have a look at NPM registry survey statistics, check other developers' responses to Node.js security practices and identify which tools you need to assess your open-source code safely.

 ### NPM registry download statistics
 On September 29th, 2019, NPM marked 10 years of its existence.
-NPM has been used to develop every kind of application i.e. Web apps, mobile applications, Servers, Internet of things (IoT)/robotic, desktop applications and native mobile applications.
+NPM has been used to develop every kind of application i.e. web apps, mobile applications, Servers, Internet of things (IoT)/robotic, desktop applications and native mobile applications.
 This has greatly contributed to the NPM registry popularity.
 The number of libraries available in the NPM registry influences most developers to choose JavaScript.
 ![](/engineering-education/npm-registry-opensource-code-security-with-npm6/npm-influnce-statistics.png)

 [*Image Source*](https://medium.com/npm-inc/this-year-in-javascript-2018-in-review-and-npms-predictions-for-2019-3a3d7e5298ef#:~:text=npm%20has%20over%2010%20million,packages%20of%20open%20source%20JavaScript.)

-In June 2019, MPM crossed a million-libraries mark.
+On June 2019, MPM crossed a million-libraries mark.
 With over 1.3 million libraries currently available, NPM registry is now the largest single collection of open source libraries in the world with more than 12 million developers.

 On April 23, 2018, NPM users downloaded five billion packages within the last 7 days of that date.
 On this day 4 years ago, that figure was 50 million, this means 10,000% growth.
 The average IP downloads were 2200 packages per month.
 ![](/engineering-education/npm-registry-opensource-code-security-with-npm6/weekly-downloads.jpg)

 [*Image Source*](https://twitter.com/seldo/status/988477780441481217)

 Up to now, NPM has recorded tremendous growth with over 20 billion average weekly downloads.
 As am writing this article, the NPM registry recorded 88,820,279,735 libraries downloads last month.
-NPM registry is now serving around 125 billion requests at a whopping 6 Petabytes per month.
-[Ahmad Nassri](https://blog.npmjs.org/post/615388323067854848/so-long-and-thanks-for-all-the-packages).
+NPM registry is now serving around 125 billion requests at a whopping [6 Petabytes per month](https://blog.npmjs.org/post/615388323067854848/so-long-and-thanks-for-all-the-packages).

-This statistical testaments, explain the resilience and commitment of NPM to keep the world's largest community safe by building a chain of fast reliable tools to help you perceive the safety of JavaScript code you write and share as well as the open-source code to ensure it is safe before you go live.
+This statistical testaments, explain the resilience and commitment of NPM to keep the world's largest community safe by building a chain of fast reliable tools to help you see the safety of JavaScript code you write and share as well as the open-source code to ensure it is safe before you go live.
 ![](/engineering-education/npm-registry-opensource-code-security-with-npm6/popular-languages.PNG)

 [*Image Source*](https://insights.stackoverflow.com/survey/2018#technology-_-programming-scripting-and-markup-languages)